Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Visual Connection

 Illustration A shows the parts of the heart.
 Blood enters the right atrium through an upper, superior vena cava and a lower, inferior vena cava.
 From the right atrium, blood flows through the funnel-shaped tricuspid valve into the right ventricle.
 Blood then travels up and through the pulmonary valve into the pulmonary artery.
-Blood re-enters the heart through the pulmonary veins, and travels down from the left atrium, through the mitral valve, into the right ventricle.
+Blood re-enters the heart through the pulmonary veins, and travels down from the left atrium, through the mitral valve, into the left ventricle.
 Blood then travels up through the aortic valve, into the aorta.
 The tricuspid and mitral valves are atrioventricular and funnel-shaped.
 The pulmonary and aortic valves are semilunar and slightly curved.
 An inset shows a cross section of the heart.
 The myocardium is the thick muscle layer.
 The inside of the heart is protected by the endocardium, and the outside is protected by the pericardium.
 Illustration B shows the outside of the heart.
 Coronary arteries and coronary veins run from the top down along the right and left sides.

 Figure 40.11 (a) The heart is primarily made of a thick muscle layer, called the myocardium, surrounded by membranes.
 One-way valves separate the four chambers. (b) Blood vessels of the coronary system, including the coronary arteries and veins, keep the heart musculature oxygenated.